AdriF31/story_app/README.md

 # 📖 Story App

+## 🎯 Purpose

+This application was developed as part of the **Dicoding course submission**, showcasing good software architecture practices and integrating modern mobile development workflows.

 **Story App** is a mobile application built with **Flutter**, applying **Clean Architecture** and the **Separation of Concerns** principle.
 The project is structured into three main layers:

 - **Domain Layer**: Contains entities, abstract repositories, and use cases.